pgalonza/Notes/development/python/python.md

 * **hex()** - convert an integer number to a lowercase hexadecimal string prefixed with “0x”.
 * **str.encode()** - return an encoded version of the string as a bytes object.
 Default
 * **bytes.decode()** - return a string decoded from the given bytes.
+* **map()** - function applies a given function to each item of an iterable (list, tuple etc.) and returns a list of the results.
+* **filter()** - method filters the given sequence with the help of a function that tests each element in the sequence to be true or not.

 ## Statements